Global Peace Index

-Global Peace Index 2023.
-Countries appearing with a deeper shade of green are ranked as more peaceful, countries appearing more red are ranked as more violent.
+Distribution of peace levels according to the 2026 Global Peace Index.
+Dark green indicates the most peaceful countries, while red indicates the least peaceful ones.

 The Global Peace Index (GPI) is a report produced by the Australia-based NGO Institute for Economics & Peace (IEP) which measures the relative position of nations' and regions' peacefulness.
 The GPI ranks 163 independent states and territories (collectively accounting for 99.7 per cent of the world's population) according to their levels of peacefulness.
 In the past decade, the GPI has presented trends of increased global violence and less peacefulness.

 The GPI (Global Peace Index) is developed in consultation with an international panel of peace experts from peace institutes and think tanks with data collected by the Economist Intelligence Unit.
-The Index was first launched in 2007, with subsequent reports being released annually.
+The index was first launched in 2007, with subsequent reports being released annually.
 In 2015 it ranked 165 countries, up from 121 in 2007.
 The study was conceived by Australian technology entrepreneur Steve Killelea, and is endorsed by individuals such as former UN Secretary-General Kofi Annan, the Dalai Lama, and 2008 Nobel Peace Prize laureate Martti Ahtisaari.
 The updated index is released each year at events in London, Washington, D.C., and at the United Nations Secretariat in New York City.

-The 2024 GPI indicates Iceland, Ireland, Austria, New Zealand, Singapore, Switzerland, Portugal, Denmark, Slovenia, Malaysia and Canada to be the most peaceful countries, while Yemen, Sudan, South Sudan, Afghanistan, Ukraine, Congo, Russia, Syria, Israel and Mali to be the least peaceful.
-Among the top 7 most populous nations accounting for over half of the world's population and approximately half of the total GDP of the world, Indonesia ranks 48th overall on the Global Peace Index, China 88th, India 116th, Brazil 131st, the United States 132nd, Pakistan 140th and Nigeria 147th.
-Findings of the 2024 GPI indicate a 6 per cent deterioration in the global level of peace over the preceding 16 years and a growing inequality in peace between the most and least peaceful countries.
+The 2026 GPI indicates Iceland, New Zealand, Switzerland, Slovenia, Ireland, Austria, Portugal, and Singapore to be the most peaceful countries, and Russia, Sudan, the Democratic Republic of the Congo, Ukraine, Israel, South Sudan, Afghanistan, Yemen, Syria, Mali, Somalia, Pakistan, Myanmar, and the Central African Republic to be the least peaceful ones.
+Among the top 7 most populous nations accounting for over half of the world's population and approximately half of the total GDP of the world, Indonesia ranks 69th overall on the Global Peace Index, China 118th, Brazil 124th, India 127th, the United States 134th, Nigeria 142nd and Pakistan 152nd.
+Findings of the 2026 GPI indicate that the world became less peaceful for the 15th time in the last 18 years, with the average level of country peacefulness deteriorating by 0.7 per cent over the prior year.

 Ten indicators broadly assess what might be described as safety and security in society.
 Their assertion is that low crime rates, minimal incidences of terrorist acts and violent demonstrations, harmonious relations with neighbouring countries, a stable political scene, and a small proportion of the population being internally displaced or refugees can be suggestive of peacefulness.